sheerun/filelock/README.md

 end
 ```

 You can detect this kind of timeout by catching `Filelock::WaitTimeout`.
+Note that a wait timeout of 0 will block until the lock can be acquired instead of raising `Filelock::WaitTimeout`.

 Note that lock file directory must already exist, and lock file is not removed after unlock.